By Carmelo Turdo |

 The next step was the touch-up paint job needed for the upper left wing outer panel.
 The carbon fiber panel was beginning to show and so it was imperative to get it painted before any harm to the surface occurred.
 So the paint and epoxy mixer were blended, and Voorhees was on the aircraft with tray and roller in hand.
 Having some extra paint, he also did some touch-up work on the vertical stabilizers as well.

-(Paul Voorhees photo)
+(Paul Voorhees photo) |

-The Blue Angels Hornet is now clean and pained, shining in the sun as a dedication of thanks to members of the U.S. Navy and other military services and as a monument to St. Louis aviation:
+The Blue Angels Hornet is now clean and painted, shining in the sun as a dedication of thanks to members of the U.S. Navy and other military services and as a monument to St. Louis aviation:

 Special thanks to the St. Louis Science Center and Big River Aviation for their hospitality and assistance to The Aero Experience in covering this story.